There are four chambers in your heart and the valves make sure that the blood flows through them in one direction.

 You may not need any treatment at all but your doctor may ask you to come back in a year's time for review, or if your symptoms get worse.

-Most valve problems can be treated using medicines or by valve heart surgery.
+Most valve problems can be treated using medicines, or in more severe cases by heart valve surgery.
 Your treatment will depend on the cause of your problem and the effect that it is having on your heart.

 Your donations help us fund hundreds of top scientists all over the UK, working on more than a thousand different research projects.